ktorio/ktor-documentation/topics/deploy.md

 In contrast to the approach above, a servlet container should control the application lifecycle and connection settings.
 Ktor provides a special `ServletApplicationEngine` engine that delegates control over your application to a servlet container.
 To deploy inside a servlet container, you need to generate a [WAR archive](war.md).

-### Configuration in code vs HOCON file {id="code-hocon"}
+### Configuration: code vs configuration file {id="code-vs-config"}

-Configuring a self-contained Ktor application for deployment might depend on the approach used to [create and configure a server](create_server.xml): in code or by using the `application.conf` configuration file.
+Configuring a self-contained Ktor application for deployment might depend on the approach used to [create and configure a server](create_server.xml): in code or by using a [configuration file](Configurations.xml#configuration-file).
 As an example, a [hosting provider](#publishing) may require to specify a port used to listen for incoming requests.
-In this case, you need to [configure](Configurations.xml) a port either in code or in the `application.conf`.
+In this case, you need to [configure](Configurations.xml) a port either in code or in the `application.conf`/`application.yaml`.

 ## Packaging {id="packaging"}